Fees

 Good Faith Estimates

-Self-pay clients are entitle to receive a “Good Faith Estimate” of the total yearly cost of therapy upon request.
+Self-pay clients are entitled to receive a “Good Faith Estimate” of the total yearly cost of therapy upon request.
 Simply ask at the time of scheduling, or at any point during your treatment, and I will prepare one for you.

 The Good Faith Estimate is not a contract and does not require the uninsured (or self-pay) individual to obtain the items or services from any of the providers or facilities identified in the Good Faith Estimate.
+Read more about the law below:

+It lets you the consumer know that there may be additional items or services the convening provider or convening facility recommends as part of the course of care that must be scheduled or requested separately.
+If you are billed for more than a Good Faith Estimate, you may have the right to dispute the bill.
 You may contact the health care provider or facility listed to let them know the billed charges are higher than the Good Faith Estimate.
 You can ask them to update the bill to match the Good Faith Estimate, ask to negotiate the bill, or ask if there is financial assistance available.

 If you do receive a bill that is $400 or more, you may also start a dispute resolution process with the U.S. Department of Health and Human Services (HHS).
 If you choose to use the dispute resolution process, you must start the dispute process within 120 calendar days (about 4 months) of the date on the original bill.
 The initiation of this process will not adversely affect the quality of health care services furnished to an uninsured (or self-pay) individual by a provider or facility.